bazelbuild/bazel/site/docs/windows.md

     SDK (only one version of Windows 8.1 SDK is available).
 Please make sure you have the specified Windows SDK installed.

-    Note that: This is supported with VC 2017 and 2019.
-With VC 2015, you'll need the full Visual Studio installation, otherwise `BAZEL_WINSDK_FULL_VERSION` will be ignored.
+    *Requirement*: This is supported with VC 2017 and 2019.
+The standalone VC 2015 Build Tools doesn't support selecting Windows SDK, you'll need the full Visual Studio 2015 installation, otherwise `BAZEL_WINSDK_FULL_VERSION` will be ignored.

     ```
     set BAZEL_WINSDK_FULL_VERSION=10.0.10240.0